jiliangarette/ai-custom-profile/README.md

-with nextjs and supabase as database
+nextjs and supabase as database